UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

         return formatted_string
 ```
 3. Now we fully define the string override by appending the data the class has as a formatted string to the `formatted_string` variable.
 Ideally each variable is it's own line in the `formatted_string`.
-For example, for `CMD_RTC_SYNC` we just add the unixtime of the board to the `formatted_string`.
-Remember to add the newline character so that the variables are formatted as their own lines.
+For example, for `CMD_RTC_SYNC` we add the unixtime of the board to the `formatted_string`.
+Remember to add the newline character so that each of the variables are formatted as their own lines.
 ```python
 @dataclass
 class CmdRtcSyncRes(CmdRes):